oqapps/Qartion/README.md

-# partition-mounter
+# Qartion

-Universal partition mounter

-Fully functional on Windows and macOS
+Qartion is a free partition mounter for Windows and macOS

-For Windows you must open the app as administrator